Fukachandebug/TV-Advertisement-Effectiveness-Analysis/README.md

 2) Determine the relationship between the optimal viewing frequency and ad content features.
 3) Develop the standards of ad placement based on the results of 1) and 2).

-Definition of Optimal ad viewing frequency:
+Definition of optimal ad viewing frequency:
+This is equal to the maximum of the ad effectiveness.
-The lower the viewing frequency is, the effectiveness of ad appears quickly.
-In this case, ad cost can be mitigrated.
+The lower the optimal ad viewing frequency is, the more quickly the effectiveness of ad appears.

 ### 📁 Dataset Used
 Data is provided by Nomura Research Institute, so it cannot be opened in public.